ZMonk91/DragonRuby-Docs/docs/index.md

 - Keep updated with related development news <br><br>
 ** [Forums](https://itch.io/t/526689/dragonruby-gtk-discord-server-created-join-it-dammit)**
 - This provides community members a registry of everyone using DragonRuby.  **Itch.io** holds a lot of game jams, and it'd be awesome if Dragon Riders had a central place to find each other.<br>

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.